 Ronald Gordon Creber

-Ronald was born at Strand Cottage, South Petherwin and was one of seven Brothers and one Sister.
+Ronald was born at Strand Cottage, South Petherwin, and was one of six Brothers and one Sister.

-Ronald was a Sergeant in RAF Volunteer Reserve and served with Bomber Command (Service No 1354856) in 103 Squadron and was a gunner on a Avro Lancaster.
-The Lancaster (JB747 ) was shot down and crashed at Zehrensdorf in February 1944 killing all the crew.
+Ronald was a Sergeant in RAF Volunteer Reserve and served with Bomber Command (Service No 1354856) in 103 Squadron and was a rear gunner on an Avro Lancaster.
+The Lancaster (JB747) was lost while engaged in night operations over Berlin, Germany, crashing at Zehrensdorf on January 3rd, 1944, killing all the crew.
+It is believed it collided with JB114 of 83 Sqn south of the target.

 Ronald is buried at Britischer Soldatenfriedhof, Berlin.
-He left a widow in Lily (nee Spence) Creber.
+He left a widow in Lily (nee Spence) Creber whom Ronald had married in 1943 at Hendon, Middlesex.
+He is commemorated on the South Petherwin War Memorial.

 Horace Frank Hicks

 Horace or Frank as he was known, was born in October 1906 to Robert and Minnie Hicks at Tregaller, South Petherwin.
 He had an elder brother Robert and elder sister Louisa.
 He was a keen Church bell ringer and a Parish Councillor whilst before enlisting had been a member of South Petherwin’s Homeguard.
-Frank married Gwen Aunger in 1930 and together they had one child.
+Frank married Gwen Aunger in 1930 and together they had one child and at the 1939 register were living at The Retreat Moor View.
+At the outbreak of the War he had been working as a gardener.

 Cecil Westlake was the youngest of three children being born to William and Florence Westlake at Landlake Farm, South Petherwin in 1897.
 Like his brother Horace (Who was KIA at the battle of Loos) at the outbreak of World War One he enlisted joining the Duke of Cornwalls Light Infantry (240201) on the 29th .
 He served at the western front and achieved rapid promotion finally ending up as Sergeant.
 He was offered an Officer position but refused as he wanted to remain with his men.
 Cecil was Mentioned in Dispatches in 1917 (Gazette issue 30434.
 Mentioned In Despatches.; Deserving of special mention.)
 He was also awarded the Belgium Croix de Guerre 1st Class in 1918.